hl7ch/ch-emed/input/pagecontent/dosage.md

 ```

 ### Split Dosing
-The split dosing differs from the normal dosing in that the dosage element can be repeated.
+The split dosing differs from the normal dosing in that the dosage element is repeated.
 In contrast to normal dosing, where the dosage element can occur once, the **dosage element** can be repeated **n times** in split dosing.
 The order of the dosage instructions is defined by the required element `Dosage.sequence`.
+The information, which is the same for all dosage elements, e.g. route of administration, is mapped in the first dosage element.

 Dosing example based on the use case step 2-3: